sttp/Specification/Sections/DataPointCharacteristics.md

 > :construction: Primitive data types need a clear classification of being "numeric" in order for exception characteristic to function properly.

+> :tomato: JO: Just for your consideration, in case you think this might be useful.
+SEL applies this "update by exception" rule by default for many tag types within the logic engine of our automation controller product and are referred to as "Deadbands".
+The behavior is the same as you've described in the paragraph above with one addition.
+A second setting called "Zero Deadband" is presented which further defines the exception characteristic.
+The exception condition would then be something like, e.g.: 'canPublish = (abs(lastValue - currentValue) >= Deadband) AND currentValue > ZeroDeadband'  This could be helpful in accounting for different modes of operation (testing/precommissioning/low level noise  vs nominal measurements).

 > Per data point deviation for numeric types will need to be accommodated in subscription request - this is too large to fit within single byte characteristic flags.

 > As an optimization, deviation data should only be sent when exception characteristic is requested.
 Also, subscribers need to be able to group multiple delivery characteristic requests into a single message with an optimized payload size since request could be sizable for a very large number of data points.
 Specifying deviation based on a data point classification would be useful.